Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 What is probate?

 Probate1 is the court process of validating your last Will after your death and confirming the executor's legal authority to administer your estate2.
-Applying for probate of an estate namely requires the Will to be filed with the court record for validation, which then usually renders it accessible to the public.
+Applying for probate namely requires the Will to be filed with the court record for validation, which then usually renders it accessible to the public.
 When an application for probate is complete and the Will is not challenged, a grant of probate3 is issued by the court and your executor can begin carrying out the terms of your Will.
 A third party which acts in good faith on the instructions of an executor named by the court in a grant of probate is protected from liability for following those directions.
 As a result, financial institutions and others regularly require this document to ensure that they are dealing with the court-validated last Will and taking instructions from the person that has the lawful authority to administer the estate.
 Without a grant of probate, an executor or financial institution may face legal complications if they distribute assets and, later, another Will surfaces with different distribution terms, or someone challenges the Will.

 How long does probate take?

 Multiple factors impact the time it takes obtain a grant of probate.
-For instance, an application for probate must be completed and submitted to the court.
+First, an application for probate must be completed and submitted to the court.
 This often requires the applicant (usually the executor named in what is believed to be the last Will of the deceased) some time to collect information on the deceased's assets/liabilities and gather key supporting documents, such as the Will and death certificate.
 Then, the court must process the application for probate, which may depend on how complete the application is, whether anyone challenges the Will, and the court's availability.
 For these reasons, and others, probate can be a complex and time-consuming process, which explains why many executors turn to a lawyer for assistance.

 What are probate fees in Canada?